Theseus-Aegis/TheseusServices/addons/units/README.md

 A plethora of custom and retextured uniforms, placeable units, groups and AI names.

-Hawaiian clothing was integrated with permissions from [Dadpat](https://steamcommunity.com/sharedfiles/filedetails/?id=1744343347)
+Hawaiian clothing integrated with permissions from [DADPAT](https://steamcommunity.com/sharedfiles/filedetails/?id=1744343347) by [Trenchgun](https://steamcommunity.com/id/PyroTiger)

 ### Authors